Toric structure on the complex projective plane

 the deformed grid $[e^n,e^m,1]$ in barycentric coordinates.
 This was used to create the checkerboard patterns above.

-One way to produce such a $\tilde{\Lambda}$ is to find a function $F:\RR^2 \to \Delta$, then define $\tilde{\Lambda}$ as the pushforward of a scaled standard lattice $\tilde{\Lambda} = F(\lambda\mathbb{Z}^2)$.
+One way to produce $\tilde{\Lambda}$ is to find a function $F:\RR^2 \to \Delta$, then define $\tilde{\Lambda}$ as the pushforward of a scaled standard lattice $\tilde{\Lambda} = F(\lambda\mathbb{Z}^2)$.
 As $\lambda$ becomes smaller, $\tilde{\Lambda}$ becomes finer, and becomes nearly periodic as you zoom in near $x$.
 More precisely, if $F=(u,v)$ with $u,v:\RR^2 \to \RR$, then near $x$, $F(\lambda \mathbb{Z}^2)$ looks like the lattice spanned by $\langle\nabla u(x), \nabla v(x)\rangle$.
 To approximate our family of lattices $\Lambda(x)$ with a deformed lattice, we must find functions $u$ and $v$ whose derivatives behave correctly.

 Here’s how we want our lattices to degenerate as we move to the edges of the triangle